 Field-hunting tip

-Look in metamorphosed zinc ore bodies country — that is the host setting where nelenite typically forms.
+Look in metamorphosed zinc ore bodies country, the host setting where nelenite typically forms.
 If you start seeing willemite, franklinite, zincite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, foliated masses habit, so train your eye for that shape before scanning the outcrop.